carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 #### Model Validity Assessments
 1. **Accounting for relevant predictors**: Have we included as many relevant predictors in the model as possible?
-2. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
-3. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
+2. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?
+3. **Model assumptions**: Does the fitted model follow the 5 assumptions of linear regression?

-We will discuss the second — regression assumptions — in detail throughout this episode.
+We will discuss the third assessment — regression assumptions — in detail throughout this episode.

 ### Linear regression assumptions
+The main goal of linear regression is to model the relationship between the target variable and the predictor variables using a linear equation.
+The assumptions that are typically discussed in the context of linear regression are related to how well this linear model represents the underlying data-generating process.
+These assumptions ensure that the linear regression estimates are accurate, interpretable, and can be used for valid statistical inference.

-The assumptions of regression (mostly) need to be met before rejecting the null hypothesis because violating these assumptions can lead to biased and unreliable parameter estimates, incorrect standard errors, and misleading hypothesis test results.
-Failing to meet the assumptions can compromise the validity and interpretability of the regression model.
-When testing multivariate models for signficant coefficients, the following assumpitons should be met to assure validty of results.
+When interpretting multivariate models (coefficient size and p-values), the following assumpitons should be met to assure validty of results.
 1. **Linearity**: There is a linear relation between Y and X
 2. **Normality**: The error terms (residuals) are normally distributed
 3. **Homoscedasticity**: The variance of the error terms is constant over all X values (homoscedasticity)
 4. **Independence**: The error terms are independent
 5. **Limited multicollinearity among predictors**: This assumption applies to multivariate regression models but is not relevant in univariate regression since there is only one predictor variable.
 Multicollinearity refers to the presence of high correlation or linear dependence among the predictor variables in a regression model.
 It indicates that there is a strong linear relationship between two or more predictor variables.
 Multicollinearity can make it challenging to isolate the individual effects of predictors and can lead to unstable and unreliable coefficient estimates.
 It primarily focuses on the relationships among the predictors themselves.

+We will explore assess all five assumptions using a multivariate model built from the Ames housing data.

 ### 0. Load and prep data